StephanPartzsch/as3-buttons/README.md

 Furthermore the library contains a `ToggleFrameButton` which handles a selection state in addition to the `FrameButton`.
 This class manages the graphical states for mouse events and the disabled state if the button is selected `true` or `false`.

 With `LabeledFrameButton` and `LabeledToggleFrameButton` a label text field can be set and managed.
 The text field has to have the name `labelText`.
 It is possible to place this text field directly on the timeline or wrap it in an other MovieClip named `textContainer`.
-Moreover the label text can be multilined.
-But if the label text has only one line, the vertical position can be adjusted with the property `singleLineOffsetY` to center the label text.
+Moreover the label text can be centered vertically, if the text field is bigger than required.

 The most important classes are: